aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

 ## Create Fact Endpoint

 ```
-POST /endpoint/path
+POST /
 ```
-Description: This endpoint is used to create a new fact.
+Description: This endpoint allows a user to create a fact about an animal.

 Query Parameters:
 - factText: The text of the fact
-- animalType: The type of animal associated with the fact
+- animalType: The type of animal the fact is about

 Example Response:
 ```